Timeline Showing Progress under Republic Regime

 Campaign for Afghan Women and Girls

-The Feminist Majority’s largest global undertaking to date has been the Campaign for Afghan Women and Girls (formerly the Campaign to Stop Gender Apartheid in Afghanistan).
+The Feminist Majority’s largest global undertaking to date has been the Campaign for Afghan Women and Girls (also the Campaign to Stop Gender Apartheid in Afghanistan).
 The campaign, chaired by Mavis Leno, is the first of its kind to build a U.S. grassroots constituency around a foreign policy issue of women’s rights, and it successfully brought the Taliban regime’s atrocities against women and girls in Afghanistan to the attention of the United States and the world.
 FM and our sister organization the Feminist Majority Foundation built a co-sponsoring network of some 250 women’s rights and human rights organizations for the Campaign.
 With the support of literally tens of thousands, our work was key in stopping U.S. and U.N. recognition of the Taliban as the legitimate government of Afghanistan.
 President Bill Clinton together with Kofi Anan announced that the US and UN would not recognize the Taliban as the legitimate government of Afghanistan at a 1998 White House event celebrating International Women’s Day.

 Near the end of the Clinton Administration, in a meeting with Feminist Majority President Eleanor Smeal, Secretary of State Madeline Albright stated that, during her tenure, the State Department had received more letters advocating for Afghan women than on any other foreign policy.
 Secretary Albright attributed this outpouring of support for Afghan women to the Feminist Majority’s Campaign.